NuggMD

 Vegan edibles are smokeless cannabis-infused food products free of any animal-derived ingredients.
 They allow vegans to enjoy potent, plant-based treats like any other vegan product without compromising their dietary principles.

-The options expand even more when they are brought into the DIY realm, where home chefs can create their own infused vegan edibles however they like.
+The options expand even further when they enter the DIY realm, where home chefs can create their own infused vegan edibles however they like.

 What Makes an Edible Non-Vegan?

 Any food item containing animal products or byproducts is considered non-vegan.
-That makes any items with meat, eggs, dairy, and other common animal products or byproducts off the list.
-That, however, does not account for all the non-vegan food products on the market.
+That means any items with meat, eggs, dairy, or other common animal products or byproducts are off the list.

-When shopping for vegan items, edibles, or otherwise, consumers need to keep an eye out for a rather long laundry list of items that contain animal-derived components.
+When shopping for vegan items, edibles, or other products, consumers need to keep an eye out for a long laundry list of products that contain animal-derived components.
 They include:

-Vegans or anyone preparing vegan food should know this list of possible ingredients and processes to watch out for.
+Vegans, or anyone preparing vegan food, should know this list of potential ingredients and processes to watch out for.
 Those mentioned above are just a fraction of the list, with PETA providing one of the more extensive collections of all possible concerning components.

 What to Look for in Vegan Edibles